Cray-HPE/docs-csm/operations/power_management/System_Power_Off_Procedures.md

 -   The Cray Advanced Platform Monitoring and Control \(CAPMC\) service controls power to major components.
 CAPMC sequences the power off tasks in the correct order, but **does not** gracefully shut down software services.
 -   The Boot Orchestration Service \(BOS\) manages proper shutdown and power off tasks for compute nodes and User Access Nodes \(UANs\).
--   The System Admin Tookit \(SAT\) automates shutdown services by stage, for example:
+-   The System Admin Toolkit \(SAT\) automates shutdown services by stage, for example:

     ```screen
     sat bootsys shutdown --stage platform-services